 What Is Hairy Bittercress?

-Hairy Bittercress, is a Winter annual weed.
-As a Winter annual, it germinates sometime in the late Fall and becomes visible in the Spring.
+Hairy Bittercress, (Cardamine hirsuta), is a member of the mustard family and is considered a Winter annual weed.
+Sometimes the weed can act as a Summer annual or biennial, depending on the weather and climate.
+In the Midwest, it’s a Winter annual, which means the seeds overwinter, germinate sometime in the late Fall, and start growing in the Spring.
+Hairy Wintercress is one of the first weeds to emerge in gardens after the snows melt.
 Its quick growth and white flowers make it very recognizable as the weather starts to warm.

-A little Hairy Bittercress is normal.
+A little Hairy Bittercress is normal in your lawn and nothing to worry about since it’s an annual weed.
 A lot of Hairy Bittercress could indicate that you’re mowing your lawn too short in the late Summer and early Fall, that your lawn is not thick or healthy enough to compete with the weed, or that your grass types might not be strong enough to discourage weed growth.
-Hairy Bittercress has become much more prolific in recent years.
+Hairy Bittercress has become much more prolific in recent years in our region.